daniel-ranieri/CSharp-Mining-Truck-Simulator/README.md

 # CapricornJobApplication
-A Repository that includes; Examples of C#, Java and SQL, and Android projects that i have written.
-Along with my Cover Letter and Resume.
+A Repository that includes; an example of a C# project i have produced.